team-seenit/technical-lib-test/README.md

 ## Acceptance Criteria

-1. Layout matches the design, take a mobile-first aproach and surprise us.
+1. Layout matches the design, should be responsive, take a mobile-first aproach and surprise us.
-2. Tests for components
+2. Components testing, we are using Jest and Enzyme, but any other library can be used.
 3. Pagination || Infinite scrolling
 4. The user should be able to preview the asset by clicking on the tile (e.g. Modal)